-We prove that the kinetic part of the constants of motion completely determines a non-degenerate second order superintegrable system.
-Since the kinetic part is given by a Killing tensor, a non-degenerate superintegrable system on an $n$-dimensional manifold defines a $(2n-1)$-dimensional subspace in the finite dimensional space $\mathcal K(M)$ of Killing tensors.
-We define a classification space that in addition to all irreducible non-degenerate second order superintegrable systems also comprises part of the degenerate systems.
-Our classification space can naturally be identified with a sub\emph{set} in the Grassmannian $G_{2n-1}\bigl(\mathcal K(M)\bigr)$.
+We prove that the kinetic parts of the constants of motion determine a non-degenerate second-order superintegrable system up to free constants in the potential.
+Since the kinetic part is given by a Killing tensor, a non-degenerate superintegrable system on an $n$-dimensional manifold $M$ defines a $(2n-1)$-dimensional subspace in the finite dimensional space $\mathcal K(M)$ of Killing tensors.
+Hence the classification space can naturally be identified with a subset in the Grassmannian $G_{2n-1}\bigl(\mathcal K(M)\bigr)$.
 We then prove that this subset is actually a sub\emph{variety}.

 Classical theory has always dealt with partial differential equations to solve the classification problem for superintegrable systems.
-Our result now shows that these equations are, at base, purely algebraic equations which come disguised as partial differential equations in an intricate manner.
+Our result now shows that these equations are, at its heart, purely algebraic equations which come disguised as partial differential equations in an intricate manner.
 This also indicates that classical techniques are inadequate: Instead of solving partial differential equations, one should try to understand the geometry of the classification space using powerful algebraic-geometric methods, as has been noticed in the review paper~\cite{MPW13}: \begin{quote} ``The possibility of using methods of algebraic geometry to classify superintegrable systems is very promising and suggests a method to extend the analysis in arbitrary dimension as well as a way to understand the geometry underpinning superintegrable systems.'' \end{quote} Despite the fact that experts in the field agree that an algebraic-geometric approach is a promising route to a classification of superintegrable systems in arbitrary dimension, such a route has never been outlined concretely. \emph{The subject of the present work is to provide exactly this.}